 - Lack of centralized regulatory bodies.

-- The unclear future status of cryptocurrencies, a high likelihood of a ban to use of digital currunces.
+- The unclear future status of cryptocurrencies; high likelihood of a ban on using digital currencies.

 - High volatility.

 - It’s impossible to cancel the transaction if it is wrong or you have changed your mind about sending coins.

 - Risks of loss of capital if access to the wallet is lost.